lablup/backend.ai/docs/concepts/services.rst

 ^^^^^^^^^^^^^^^^^^^^^
 :raw-html-m2r:`<span style="background-color:#fafafa;border:1px solid #ccc;display:inline-block;width:16px;height:16px;margin:0;padding:0;"></span>`

 Backend.AI manager is the central governor of  the cluster.
 It accepts user requests, creates/destroys the sessions, and routes code execution requests to appropriate agents and sessions.
-It also collects the output of sessions and responds the users with them.
+It also collects the output of sessions and responds to the users with them.

 Backend.AI agent is a small daemon installed onto individual worker servers to control them.
 It manages and monitors the lifecycle of kernel containers, and also mediates the input/output of sessions.